 You're giving a presentation about the sales results of a product which your company recently started selling.
-The company has been selling more and more of the product each week.
-You say:
+The say this because the company has been selling more and more of the product each week.

 Sales have been steadily increasing since the launch.

-"Sales" are the number of items you sell or the amount of money you make from selling things.
-Sales can be "strong" or "weak", and they can "increase" and "decrease", or "rise" and "fall".
+"Sales" are the number of items you sell or the amount of money you make from selling things:

 To "steadily increase" means to keep increasing by the same amount, again and again.
 Here's an example of some steadily increasing numbers: